 The OG the original, the single fin was the first fins setup used on a surfboard.
 The single Fin setup is now typically found on longboards.
-It is great for a relaxed surfing experience.
-It doesn’t produce speed or turning maneuver.
-So the single fin setup is ideal for fast, straight shot surfing offering control, stability, and predictability on your board.
+Single fin surfing is great for a relaxed surfing experience.
+It doesn’t produce speed or turning maneuvers.
+So the single fin surfboard is ideal for fast, straight shot surfing offering control, stability, and predictability on your board.

 Twin Fin Setup

 The Dual fin or mostly called the Twin Fin setup generates speed and maneuverability while also being more stable than a single fin.
 It gives more floatation, produced faster looser, and more responsive performance.
 However, the Twin fin setup is not best used for big wave surfing.